 crafts galleries, and specialty shops.

-south of the Fashion Square, 5th Avenue curves northeast from Indian
+mall, and just south of it, 5th Avenue takes you northeast from Indian School

 Road up to Scottsdale Road, lined with clothiers, jewelers, and